The Complete Guide to Zone 0 Landscaping in San Diego

 A properly planned landscape does not rely on a single area for protection.
 Instead, every zone contributes to creating a more fire-resilient property while maintaining an attractive outdoor environment.

-When combined with thoughtful landscape planning, proper irrigation, appropriate hardscape materials, and ongoing maintenance, defensible space becomes one of the most effective ways homeowners can reduce wildfire risk.
+When combined with thoughtful landscape planning, proper irrigation, appropriate Hardscape materials, and ongoing maintenance, defensible space becomes one of the most effective ways homeowners can reduce wildfire risk.

 Understanding Zone 0